najibghadri/msc-thesis/notes.md

        - broad - narrow problem
      - Short Proposed solution
        - Freedom of a simulation
        - Task flow (flow diagram): simulation, extraction, imaging,
-     - All code and thesis available at https://github.com/najibghadri/msc-thesis
      - Short summary of results: ...,  detector which uses: state of the art ...
      - Detector can be used like a plug in
      - Structure of Thesis
+       - Lastly about Energy based methods
+       - Each chapter
+     - All code and thesis available at https://github.com/najibghadri/msc-thesis and the published verision on my website

-   - Related work
+# Related work
+     - fill images
      - Tesla
+       - Their view on simulations
+       - Lidar sensors provide a 3D sparse pointcloud but they are very expensive.
+       -
      - MobileEye
+       -  do some pros/cons

-   - Kind of perceptions
+# Kind of perceptions
+     - fill images
+     - do some pros/cons
        - Intro to Deep Learning  and CNNs
        - Object classification
        - Object Detection
        - Classification
        - Localization
        - Bounding box detection
        - Voxelization
        - Key point detection
        - Segmentation
        - Depth estimation
        - Orientation
        - 3D detection
        - Tracking
        - Vidar Stereo imaging
        - Road detection:
        - Lane detection
        - Driveable Road
        - Odometry
        - Lidaring
        - Algorithms to talk about:
          - Datasets - KITTI, MARS, COCO, Waymo, nuScenes
          - (AlexNet, LeNet, VGG)
          - YOLO
          - R-CNN, Fast, Faster
-       - Mask R-CNN
+         - Mask R-CNN - Detectron2
          - Detectron
          - PointNet
          - VoxelNet
          - Segmentation Networks
          - ....

+# Assumptions made and limitations
-   - Assumptions made to simplify the task
+     - to simplify the task
      - Later will talk about improvements
      - Plane assumption: The objects and road has ~0 pitch and ~0 roll (valid for most of the time)
      - No consistency through time
      - Human pose does not matter
      - Day light situation

-   - Design and implementation
+# Design and implementation
      - Task flow again: simulation, extraction, imaging,
-     - The simulation idea for dataset and ground truth
+     - The simulation idea for dataset and ground truth instead of dataset
+       - Drawbacks, limitations
+       - Pros cons
      - Tools used
        - Linux Ubuntu
        - VS Code
        - Python, Scripts, Colab
-       - No training
      - CARLA
        - LOT OF ISSUES
      - Stereo imaging
      - Simulation imaging: HD 720p, Camera matrix, compression, noise, reality, distortion, focus, etc, cropping, occlusion, etc, throughoutput
      - Two coordinate systems
      - Which of the algorithms described in the Related Work chapter we chose and why
+     - No training
      - What frameworks are available and how are they different and why we chose the one we chose
+     - Detectron2
+       - About
+       - Why Instance segm
+       - Comparisons
      - Depth estimation
        - Camera Calibration
        - Projective Camera Model
-       - Inverse transformation explain, Translation: same matrix as camera
+       - Inverse transformation explain, Translation: same matrix as camera why
        - Stereo Block Matching Algorithm (newer)
      - Detector - the final solution
        - Peudo code - the algorithm
-     - Detectron2
-       - About
-       - Why Instance segm
-       - Comparisons
      - Web visualizer
        -  Framework
        -  Usage and results

-   - Experimental results
-     - Key point detection - orientation
-     - 3D bounding box detection
-     - YOLO
-     - Dark results
-     - Tracking
-     - Lane detection
-     - Orientation problematic results with ...
-   - Results
+# Results
      - Explaining errors
        - Car tilt problem
        - Carla position problem
        - Z coordinate hack explain why its ok, CARLA issue
      - Fine tuning:
        - Depth mean vs mode
-       - FPS of one side vs all sides
+       - FPS
-         - All: FPS avg:  0.53 FPS TITAN X
+         - All sides: FPS avg:  0.53 FPS TITAN X
            - If saving pictures: FPS avg:  0.29
-         - One:
+         - One side:
-         - Three:
+         - Three sides:
        - FPS of one side my computer vs Titan X
-         -
        - Different models and their accuracy and FPS one side
+         - Mask R CNN
      - Results I am proud of
-     - precision, recall acc, danger
+     - Precision, recall acc, danger
      - Dangerousness
      - Hardware requirements

+# Experimental results
+     - Tracking
+     - YOLO
+     - Lane detection
+     - 3D Bounding box detection
+     - Keypoint detection
+     - Night results

-   - Future improvements
+# Future improvements
+     - Correlation
      - Mono depth correction
      - Less sensors: rectified cameras - exo stereo
      - Better scene understanding: road segmentation, path regression
      - The biggest improvements in my opinion are unsupervised learning energy based methods - for PHD